 - The interests commenced simultaneously

-- The right of survivorship – death upon one spouse will automatically vest all of the property in the surviving spouse, the property cannot be devised by a will or intestate
+- The right of survivorship – death upon one spouse will automatically vest all of the property in the surviving spouse

 - The parties were married at the time they jointly acquired the property

-The tenancy by the entirety will remain in effect until the death of a party, divorce, or an express agreement entered into by both parties terminating the tenancy.
-In the event of a Florida divorce with a home, the parties will retain the property as tenants in common with no right of survivorship, unless the divorce decree says otherwise.
+The tenancy by the entirety will remain in effect until the death of a party, divorce, or agreement terminating tenancy In the event of a Florida divorce with a home, the parties will retain the property as tenants in common with no right of survivorship, unless the divorce decree says otherwise.

 Divorce Law Firm in Tampa

 If you are contemplating filing for a divorce and are concerned about keeping your fair share of the assets call us today to speak with Tampa divorce attorney.
 Our divorce lawyers have years of experience in cases for Florida divorce with a home.
 Every divorce is different, and our vast experience allows us to cater our services to each client’s specific situation.
-Whether a couple mutually agrees to the terms of a divorce or are engaged in a fierce battle for their property and child custody rights, Florida Law Advisers, P.A. can help.
+Whether a couple mutually agrees to the terms or are engaged in fierce litigation, Florida Law Advisers can help.
 We are available 24 hours a day, 7 days a week and offer a free initial consultation to prospective clients.